royce76/MyVersionBikes/README.md

 ## App manager, lightning app builder

 Create your own app with a home page.
-And play with my component.
+And play with my components.

 ### List all bikes in a lightning card filtered with tiles with one REQUEST Apex